Tanmay-Singh2/cs122_project/README.md

 ### Data Collection and Storage Plan (Tanmay Singh)

-For the Data collection and storage plan, I will be collecting data from the OpenSky Network using their REST API and Python client.
-The application will pull real-time flight data based on important parameters such as National boundaries and airport codes.
-I aim to scrape the data at regular intervals and organize it locally using CSV and JSON files.
-I will also be using the Pandas DataFrames in Python to store and work with the flight data files, so I don’t have to keep calling the API calls every time I need something.
-I will also keep important details like timestamps, origin countries, altitude, and speed to help my teammate better analyze how things change over time.
-If needed, I might also save historical data locally to track trends and patterns more effectively.
+- **Collect data using the OpenSky Network API**
+  I will use the OpenSky Network's REST API and Python client to access real-time flight data.

+- **Filter data by key parameters**
+  The data will be pulled based on important criteria such as national boundaries and specific airport codes.

+- **Scrape and update data regularly**
+  I plan to set up regular scraping intervals to keep the data fresh and continuously updated.

+- **Store data locally in CSV and JSON formats**
+  The scraped data will be saved in local files using CSV and JSON formats for easy access and backup.

+- **Use Pandas for data storage and manipulation**
+  I will load the data into Pandas DataFrames to analyze it efficiently without constantly querying the API.

+- **Preserve important flight metadata**
+  Key information like timestamps, origin countries, altitudes, and speeds will be kept for analysis.

+- **Save historical snapshots for trend analysis**
+  When needed, I will store historical copies of the data to help track changes and identify long-term patterns.

 Here is a link to the OpenSky website: https://opensky-network.org/